Itzikhad/client-action-item/README.md

     * get users button which render a users list with a data from the callback about 10 random users
     * a list component of clickable elements presenting user data in accordance to requirements, empty by default
     * when an item clicked the view goes to screen 2
-    * a search block searching by first name each argument written in the input slot, if there is a match presents those who include the search string, otherwise present the default full list
+    * a search block searching by full name each argument written in the input slot, if there is a match presents those who include the search string, otherwise present the default full list
 * screen 2 component(UserProfile) shows a clicked user from the list in screen 1, presents data as required, with name editing on both screens by update.
     * holds a back button returning to screen 1
 *